Design strategy for a trading company

 • This also challenged the culture of C-level executives changing direction every few weeks, leading to more direction and reduced stress for product teams

-• While the company decided not to continue with my plans for the product, they said that they felt I had done some excellent work, and I had provided them with a good template for future product developments.
+• While the company decided not to continue with my plans for the product, they said that they felt I had done some excellent work, and I had provided them with a good template for future product developments, some of which have actually been adopted since I left the company.

 • I also feel that if this work had been continued, it would have provided a highly competitive advantage in an industry which had been lacking in innovation.